SwiftLocke/Hello-World/README.md

 # Hello-World
-My journey of Learning how to code
+My journey of learning how to code